 Some differences in demand across markets occur for obvious reasons.
 Take our earlier example of boots versus sandals.
-Figure 2 plots the predicted values from a regression of a state's average annual temperature on the share of state revenue captured by boots and sandals.
+Figure 3 plots average annual state temperature against state-category market shares of boots and sandals.
 As expected, boots make up a greater share of revenue in colder states and a smaller share in warmer states.
 Conversely, the opposite relationship holds for sandals.
 This also suggests that consumers do not shop online just for products that are not available in traditional brick-and-mortar stores.
-For example, boots - rather than sandals - make up a sizable share of revenue in Alaska.
+For example, sandals make up a larger share (and boots a smaller share) of shoe revenue in Florida and Hawaii than in colder weather states.

 Other differences in demand across markets occur for less obvious reasons.
-In Figure 3, we map the consumption pattern of a popular brand by national revenue.
+In Figure 4, we map the consumption pattern of a popular brand by national revenue.
 Local revenue share at the 3-digit zip code level is mapped for the eastern United States.
-While this brand is popular when measured by national sales, we can see a clear preference for this brand in the Northeast.
-In Florida this brand makes up less than 2.5% of sales, while in parts of New York, New Jersey, and Massachusetts it makes up over 6% of sales.
+Although this brand is popular when measured by national sales, we can see a clear preference for this brand in the Northeast.
+In Florida this brand makes up less than 2.5% of sales, whereas in parts of New York, New Jersey, and Massachusetts it makes up over 6% of sales.
 We will exploit this variation to help us identify across-market demand heterogeneity.